Why Electric Bikes? Full Suspension vs. Hardtail

-Maybe you’re fresh to the world of eBikes, maybe you’ve been fully entrenched in research for weeks.
+Maybe you’re fresh to the world of eBikes or maybe you’ve been fully entrenched in research for weeks.
 Either way, a foundational question to answer before you get too deep is the highly polarizing: is it worth getting a full suspension bike?
 Or should I stick to a hardtail?

-Hardtail vs. Full Suspension E-Bike: The Basic Differences
+EBike Full Suspension vs. Hardtail: The Basic Differences

 The easiest way to differentiate between a full suspension e bike and a hardtail is simply looking to see if it has rear suspension.
-In the example of the Quantum vs. the Apex, the Quantum has a rear shock, and the Apex does not.
+In the example of the Jeep vs. the Apex, the Jeep has a rear shock, and the Apex does not.
 Easy!

 Take a look at the rest of the bike, and you’ll hardly spot a notable difference: they both have a range of up to 50 miles, 9-speed shifters, the exact same Tektro 4-piston hydraulic disc brakes, comparable frame sizes, and the list goes on.

-The same comparison can be made between a hardtail and a full suspension e bike.
+The same comparison can be made between a hardtail and an e bike with suspension.
 While the hardtail will certainly be able to take you wherever you’d like to go, it simply won’t be able to keep up with full suspension electric mountain bikes.

 One common experience many have that keeps them coming back to hardtails time and again is that hardtails have a good reputation for being more efficient, energy-saving climbers.
 And against that point, we can’t argue.
 But, most shocks on the market today will have an integrated lever that quickly and easily locks out your rear shocks when you’re climbing that can be easily switched back for smoother, easier descending.
 The trick is remembering to switch the lever back and forth!